-Thank you for your comments on the paper and constructive recommendations.
-We have carefully checked the manuscript and fixed all typos found with an assistance of the English native speaker.
+20 Thank you for your comments on the paper and constructive recommendations.
+We have corrected the manuscript in accordance with your recommendations.
 Following we mention how the manuscript has been changed after corrections.

 Thank you again for taking the time to review our manuscript.